 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket, health food shop, naturopath, herbalist or internet.

-How the mifepristone tablet is given
+How misoprostol is given

 How much to take

 Your doctor will tell you how many tablets you need to take and when to take them.

 Misoprostol is usually taken 36 to 48 hours after you have taken the mifepristone tablet.
 You will need to take the four misoprostol tablets (misoprostol 800 micrograms) which are in the purple box.
 These are taken as four tablets in one dose.

 It is necessary to take the mifepristone tablet first and then, 36 to 48 hours later, take the misoprostol tablets.
 This must be done in this order for the medicines to work.